 The Palestinian Foreign Ministry announced that the explosion occurred minutes after al Jamal opened an old safe that had been moved from the old diplomatic mission to his two-story house, which was being readied to house the new diplomatic mission.

 A high-level delegation sent by the ministry arrived in Prague on Thursday to help with the investigation.

 The house was newly constructed, said CTK, a state-run news agency.

 The blast, which occurred about 12:30 p.m.
 (6:30 a.m.
 ET), also injured al Jamal’s 52-year-old wife, who was treated at an area hospital for smoke inhalation and shock.

-The couple's son, who was also in the house at the time of the blast, was not hurt.
+The couple’s son, who was also in the house, was not hurt, police said.